Goal 16: Policies, processes and practices

 Policy and lawmakers outreach and education

-We have supported law/policy makers with an event on SDG16 around the legal and forensic issues of the government ‘Prevent‘ programme to tackle terrorism.
+Additionally, we have supported law/policy makers with an event on SDG16 around the legal and forensic issues of the government ‘Prevent‘ programme to tackle terrorism.
 These capacity-building workshops target a range of professionals from across the public and private sectors.

 Engaging with local stakeholders